kercre123/wirepod-vector-python-sdk/docs/source/getstarted.rst

 To make sure you get the best experience possible out of the SDK, please ensure you have followed the steps in the :doc:`Initial Setup </initial>`.

 ---------------------
-Anki Developer Forums
+DDL Discord
 ---------------------

-Please visit our `Anki Developer Forums <https://forums.anki.com/>`_ where you can:
+If you'd like to, visit the `Unofficial DDL Discord <https://discord.gg/Hs4QuhDush>`_ where you can:

 * Get assistance with your code